nvidia-riva/tutorials/New-language-adaptation/German/deployment/README.md

 riva-deploy -f /servicemaker-dev/citrinet-1024-de-DE-asr-offline.rmir /data/models
 ```

 The `riva-build` command takes in an acoustic model in `.riva` format, the inverse text normalization models in `.far` format, and a n-gram binary language model file.

-Note: See Riva documentation for build commands for streaming ASR service.
+Note: See Riva documentation for build commands for streaming ASR services.

 #### Build and deploy and punctuation and capitalization model